MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 ## One-Liners

-A PowerShell one-liner is one continuous pipeline and not necessarily a command that’s on one physical line.
+A PowerShell one-liner is one continuous pipeline and not necessarily a command that's on one physical line.
 Not all commands that are on one physical line are one-liners.

 Even though the following command is on multiple physical lines, it's a PowerShell one-liner because